Coca-Cola's as Medicine

 © History Oasis

-Amidst post-Civil War struggles, pharmacist John Pemberton brewed Coca-Cola in 1886 as a patent medicine, riding the crest of Victorian health tonics.
+Amidst post-Civil War struggles, pharmacist John Pemberton brewed Coca-Cola 1886 as a patent medicine, riding the crest of Victorian health tonics.

 COCA-COLA ORIGINATED AS A PATENT MEDICINE